victorhph8/zTSkut/paper/paper.md

 A deliberate trade-off was made to keep the software lightweight and transparent rather than building a more complex package architecture.
 The current implementation uses a small number of files so that it can be deployed easily on Render and run locally with a single Uvicorn command.
 This is important for the intended audience: researchers who want to use the model for candidate screening should not need to install a large framework or understand the full training workflow.
 At the same time, the repository includes tests for basic web app functionality, prediction through the endpoint and input validation, so that reviewers and users can verify that the core workflow is functioning.

 The frontend is implemented as a lightweight HTML/CSS/JavaScript interface without additional frontend framework dependencies.
-The interface supports both single-composition prediction and batch prediction, as these represent two common use cases: quickly checking one proposed composition and screening many candidates generated by enumeration or chemical intuition.
+This avoids extra deployment complexity and keeps the interface portable.

 # Software functionality